charlietriplett/OpenA11yEngineer/_checklist-web/number-input.markdown

 ---
 layout: entry
-title:  "Text input"
+title:  "Number input"
 categories: form

 keyboard:
   tab: |
-    Focus moves visibly to the input
+    Focus moves visibly to the search text input

 name:  |
   Purpose is clear
 role:  |
-  Identifies itself as a text input
+  Identifies itself as a input
 group: |
   Label is read with the input
 state: |